 North Livermore Valley is an agricultural community with stunning views in all directions of pasturelands, rolling hills and distant mountains.
 The community is under threat from two proposed massive industrial solar plants.

 The families living in the valley are ranchers and farmers, some living on land that has been owned by their families for generations.
 Under voter-approved Measure D, the dwindling agricultural lands, open space, watersheds and wildlife habitats in east Alameda County, including North Livermore Valley, are to be preserved.

 Dick Schneider, co-author of Measure D, has stated that if Alameda County permits the construction of the two proposed solar power plants in North Livermore Valley, more energy companies will move into the valley.
-“Pretty soon, that area is not going to have agricultural at all,” Schneider told the Livermore Independent, “It’s just going to have large scale power plants, and the character [of the valley] is going to change.”
+“Pretty soon, that area is not going to have agriculture at all,” Schneider told the Livermore Independent, “It’s just going to have large scale power plants, and the character [of the valley] is going to change.”